ShonTaware/RISC-V_Core_4_Stage/README.md

     @<pipe_stage>
        Instructions present in this stage

-  The are various hazards to be taken into consideration while implementing a pipelined design.
+  There are various hazards to be taken into consideration while implementing a pipelined design.
 Some of hazards taken under consideration are:
-   - Improper Updation of Program Counter (PC)
+   - Improper Updating of Program Counter (PC)
    - Read-before-Write Hazard

   ## Load and Store Data
   A Data memory can be added to the Core.
 The Load-Store operations will add up a new stage to the core.
-Thus making it now a 4-Stage Core / CPU.
+Thus, making it now a 4-Stage Core / CPU.

-  The proper functioning of the RISC-V core can ensured by introducing some testcases to the code.
+  The proper functioning of the RISC-V core can be ensured by introducing some testcases to the code.
   For example, if program for summation of positive integers from 1 to 9 and storing it to specific register can be verified by:

       *passed = |cpu/xreg[17]>>5$value == (1+2+3+4+5+6+7+8+9);